ksoclabs/terraform-aws-ksoc-connect/README.md

 This module requires you to obtain a set of cloud API credentials from KSOC (access_key/secret).
 It will use those credentials to connect your AWS account to your KSOC account.

 The module needs an AWS provider to be configured.
-It will create an IAM Role called `ksoc-connect`.
-The IAM Role has the AWS default `ReadOnlyAccess` policy attached.
-The Role allows `ksoc-connector` in KSOC's AWS account to assume the role.
+It will create an IAM Role in your account called `ksoc-connect`.
+The IAM Role has fine-grained policies attached (prefixed with `ksoc_connect_policy`), which will allow the `ksoc-connector` role in KSOC's AWS account to assume the permissions necessary to interact with AWS resources in your account.

 When the `ksoc-connect` Role is created, it will be added to your KSOC account through the `ksoc_aws_register` resource.